Last updated on: June 30th, 2023

 Normal Working Hours

-The regular work shift for non-exempt employees is 8 hours per day and a regular workweek of 40 hours per week.
+An employee shall not work more than 8 days per day and 40 hours a week (exclusive Overtime).
 The workweek will begin on the day and time that the employer determines and so the employer will notify the employee in writing.

 Alternate Weekly Schedule